RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 > In the upper bound condition of 5% of tickets owned, Decred boasts a superior daily security cost and finality relative to Bitcoin, making the protocol the most secure blockchain known to the author.
 In the extreme lower bound case (level of PoS consensus), Decred matches Bitcoin in finality per unit of market cap.

-Based on the analysis undertaken, it is the author's opinion that an attacking ticket share of 30% is an appropriatly feasible attack vector, albeit difficult to coordinate.
+Based on the analysis undertaken, it is the author's opinion that an attacking ticket share of 30% is an appropriately feasible attack vector, albeit difficult to coordinate.
 The attack would require dominant centralised stakepools and exchanges to conspire and it remains important to note the following considerations that still make the attack vector unlikely:
-- The attack would require 5x the honest Decred hashpower with the associated logistics and on-chain signiatures.
+- The attack would require 5x the honest Decred hashpower with the associated logistics and on-chain signatures.
 - It would permanently damage the reputation of all centralised entities involved (a similar game theory logic often leveled in support of centralised Bitcoin mining operations).
 - The defensive actions of honest Decred participants are ignored and would make the attack more expensive.
 - Notable conservatism is present in this analysis including ignoring the reduced block reward on a minority chain and assuming a static ticket price.

-The Decred Finality Ratio is thus defined as the real time ratio between 24hr security budget of Decred compared to Bitcoin.
+The Decred Finality Ratio is thus defined as the real-time ratio between 24hr security budget of Decred compared to Bitcoin.
 A finality ratio of 2.0 indicates Decred settles twice as fast as Bitcoin whilst a ratio of 0.2 means Decred settles 5x slower.
 ![Analysis Cases](images/image_14.png)
 ![Analysis Cases](images/image_13.png)